eleggat/eleggat.github.io/index.md

 published: true
 ---

 Hi!
 I'm Emily, a PhD student at Columbia University in the department of Ecology, Evolution, and Environmental Biology.
 I study insect diversity in New York City, how it has been shaped by the history of city development, and the consequences that has on the urban environment.
-Though my research focuses on insects, I am broadly interested in the impacts of human activties on biodiversity.
+Though my research focuses on insects, I am broadly interested in the impacts of human activities on biodiversity.

 ## Publications